10 Things to Consider When Choosing a Supply Chain Network Design Software

 At this point, your supply chain doesn’t just need optimizing; it needs redesigning.
 The improvements you need to stay competitive aren’t just a percentage point here or there; they’re wholesale transformations that accommodate new risks and scenarios.

-That’s what our SCND solution does – so, based on the challenges we see among some of our customers, shown below, (including plenty of billion-dollar names) we’ve listed the factors you need to think about when choosing your SCND platform.
+That’s what our SCND solution does – so, based on the challenges we see among some of our customers we’ve listed the factors you need to consider when choosing your SCND platform.

 1. Excel is good… but not that good!